Slow Down (Selena Gomez song): Chart performance

 After being released for instant digital download with the pre-order of Stars Dance, "Slow Down" charted in several countries, including Australia, where it peaked at number 91, and in Austria, staying on the country's chart for two weeks before peaking at number 71.
-The song has charted for 32 weeks in France, and has so far peaked at number 31.
+The song has charted for 32 weeks in France, and has so far peaked at number 31, making the song the third entry for Gomez there, after "Love You Like A Love Song" and "Come & Get It".
 In the Ultratip charts from Belgium, it peaked at number 2 in Flanders and number 13 in Wallonia.
 On the Billboard Hot 100 in the United States, "Slow Down" peaked at number 27, and has been certified Platinum by the Recording Industry Association of America (RIAA).
 On the Pop Songs component chart, the song entered the top 10 and reached the position of number 7.
 As of July 2015, "Slow Down" has sold 1 million copies in the United States.

 Music video

 The accompanying music video for "Slow Down" was directed by Philip Andelman and filmed in Paris, France in May 2013.
 It leaked online on July 19, and was later uploaded to her official Vevo account.
 The video features Gomez sitting in the back seat of a Mercedes-Benz 600 (W100) short-wheelbase.
-The car scenes are combined with her walking the streets of Paris dancing in a club dressed in a two piece outfit with backup dancers in front of pulsating neon lights.
+The car scenes are combined with her walking the streets of Paris dancing in a club dressed in a two-piece outfit with backup dancers in front of pulsating neon lights.
 Sam Lansky of Idolator commented that the video has "no narrative, but it's Selena being grown-and-sexy, which is more than adequate narrative for me.
 It's a cherry on top of how fine the Stars Dance era has already been, and it augurs well for what's to come."
 A blogger for MuchMusic noted similarities on "Slow Down" to early music videos by recording artists Britney Spears, Janet Jackson and Jennifer Lopez.

 When the music video for the song was leaked online, Keith Girard of celebrity gossip site The Improper wrote that the music video for "Slow Down" had elements of the death of Diana, Princess of Wales.
-Keith says that "Selena Gomez’s new video for song “Slow Down” contains some eerie parallels to the death of Princess Diana.
+Keith says that "Selena Gomez's new video for song 'Slow Down' contains some eerie parallels to the death of Princess Diana.
 Selena races through the Paris streets in a vintage Mercedes similar to Diana's on the night she was killed in a car crash."
 Caroline Bologna of Hollywood.com picked up on the matter on the same day and mentioned how the footage of the vintage car speeding through tunnels is similar to the princess' death.